 METI Handmade School

-This Modern Education and Training Institute (METI) school in Rudrapur, Bangladesh, was designed by architect Anna Henringer and constructed using local materials (such as clay and bamboo) and local labour.
+This Modern Education and Training Institute (METI) school in Rudrapur, Bangladesh, was designed by architect Anna Henringer and constructed using local materials (such as clay and bamboo) and local labor.

-The Handmade School designed by Anna Heringer for Dipshikha’s METI (Modern Education and Training Institute) is a sustainable design for a building made entirely with local materials, technology and labour.
-It employed over 50 locals over the 6 months it took to be built.
+The METI Handmade School designed by Anna Heringer for the Dipshikha Society for Village Development is a sustainable design for a building made entirely with local materials, technology and labour.
+It employed only locals over the 6 months it took to be built.
 It is made out of bamboo, mud, straw, bricks, and other locally sourced materials.
-Measuring 325 square meters, it has 3 classrooms in the ground floor, two dividable classrooms on the upper floor, and 6 “caves” where children can read or relax.
+Measuring 325 square meters, it has 3 classrooms on the ground floor, two divisable classrooms on the upper floor, and 6 “caves” where children can read or relax.
 The design won the 2007 Aga Khan Award for Architecture and the 2006 AR Emerging Architecture award.